ejtaal/gaia-web/README.md

 - Process complete data set and split in interesting sections, e.g.:
   - Galactic outline (if descernable)
   - Local neighbourhood only
   - Search data for clusters by calculating star densities
+- Datasets:
+  - focus on high density anomolies (globular/open clusters), so this will rely on prior appropriate binning and using that to generate only star data for high density regions found.
+  - Import
 - Annotate interesting features, e.g.:
   - Open clusters
   - Globular clusters (if present in data?)